ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week4/index.md

 repository that you forked (not the original!) using Github Desktop, and open it in Visual Studio Code.

+**Write down in notes** - Find the exact location of the cloned repository in your computer's file system and write down the entire pathname.
+It is worthwhile to keep track of where cloned repos are located and to organize your computer.

 There are a few relevant files for us:

 - `ArrayExamples.java`